Route 66 Thru Arizona

 One place to begin your visit is the train station, which is the visitor center for Flagstaff and located on Route 66 on the south end of downtown.
 There is a lot of information about Flagstaff and the surrounding area, plus docents are available to answer any questions.
 Their Discover Flagstaff website is full of travel ideas and has a full and up-to-date event calendar.

 To continue the journey westbound on Route 66, simply follow the signs.
 In a few miles, you’ll end up on I-40.
 We’ll stay on the freeway until Williams.
-However, two nearly abandoned towns, Bellemont and Parks will be bypassed, plus an abandoned Route 66 alignment that is either weathered pavement or dirt.
+However, two nearly abandoned towns, Bellemont and Parks will be bypassed, plus an abandoned Route 66 alignment that is either eroded pavement or dirt.
 In the two towns, there are not many historical buildings to see.

 Support Us